I have exhausted all of my unemployment benefits. What do I do now?Posted on: September 18, 2020

 - Other reasons related to COVID-19 may be recognized by the Agency depending on the facts revolving your situation.

-Those who are eligible for Pandemic Unemployment Assistance are allowed to receive benefits for up to 39 weeks.
-Once you have received benefits for 39 weeks, you will stop receiving payments.
-Though if you have already received Pandemic Unemployment Assistance benefits you may not qualify again.
+Those who are eligible for Pandemic Unemployment Assistance are allowed to receive benefits for up to 50 weeks.
+But this program ends on March 14, 2021.
+Once you have received benefits for 50 weeks, you will stop receiving payments.
+If you have already received Pandemic Unemployment Assistance benefits you may not qualify again.